Muirfield/bad-plugins/SpawnMgr/README.md

      * *always* : when joining will always start at the default world spawn point.
      * *home* : when joining will start at your home location.
+  * `reserved` : can be set to `false` to disable.  `true` to allow people to join full servers.
+Or a number to allow up to the number of people to join full servers.
   * `keep-inventory` : players get to keep their stuff when they die.
   * `home-cmd` : Configure the command to go *home*.
 This is for the *home* *spawn-mode*.
 This is executed in the player's context so